Shape Optimization for the Mitigation of Coastal Erosion via Shallow Water Equations: Numerical Results

 The deformations are symmetric in the first and in the opposing direction of the sediment hill in the second case.
-As we observe in the lower part of Figure \ref{fig:OptiHalfCircle}, we have achieved a notable decrease in the target functional.
+As we observe in the lower part of Figure \ref{fig:OptiHalfCircleSWE}, we have achieved notable decreases in the objective.